 Well, lucky for us there is one important word in “vintage industrial furniture”: industrial.

 This implies that most furniture was produced industrially or better said, in a high number of copies.
-Cabinets, lamps, home appliances, decorative objects, prints… actually give yourself a few days wandering in antique shops and flea markets around where you live, with the pictures of the above objects in your hand, and tick those vintage industrial furniture as you find them.
+Cabinets, lamps, home appliances, decorative objects, prints… actually give yourself a few days wandering in antique shops and flea markets around where you live, with the pictures of the above objects in your hand, and tick that vintage industrial furniture as you find them.
 You probably won’t believe how easy it can be to spot vintage industrial furniture.
 And if you have a minimum interest in collecting antique stuff, you will probably already have seen many of these objects somewhere before.

 Once you step into this hobby of collecting vintage industrial furniture and antiques, you will never get rid of it; and the more you do it, the more knowledgeable you become, and the greater the stuff you find.

 The interior of Alketas Paziz is indeed impressive, but absolutely not “unique”, as uniqueness applies to a piece of work which has been produced in one single copy.

 His rooms are instead elegantly organized spaces mixing “Danish Design” furniture, recycled equipment from factories (mainly roof & deck lamps, long tables, and metal chairs), old color prints used in classrooms as teaching material for students, apothecary wooden furniture/metal furniture, university/high school wood & metal chairs, and miscellaneous curiosities and decorative objects collected from various flea markets.

 That’s right: you too can have a dream house like Pazis’.
 Having an apartment or house furnished with vintage industrial furniture is not the exclusive privilege of the wealthy or home designers and architects.
 Get inspired by magazines, vintage design websites, or just follow your own taste!